 Day 2: Hike from Camogli to Portofino via San Fruttuoso

-After a short private transfer to San Rocco, known for its church and church square you’ll continue ascending along a shaded path until you reach a picnic area in the woods.
+After a short private transfer (not included) to San Rocco known for its church and church square you’ll continue ascending along a shaded path until you reach a picnic area in the woods.

 Then, you’ll make your way down an oak-filled ravine to the magnificent site of San Fruttuoso.
 It’s a stunning abbey hidden away at the edge of the sea and only reachable by foot or boat.